Are you interested in flower gardening for beginners? I have an easy and inexpensive way to get you started.

-You can plant your garden in a raised bed, flower pot, or in the ground with edging.
+You can plant your garden in a raised bed, flower pot, baskets, window boxes or in the ground with edging.
 For this simple tutorial, I’ll be creating a garden with an umbrella.
 I placed my umbrella upside down.

 2. Make sure there are holes for drainage

-You’ll want to make sure there is proper drainage for the roots of your flowers.
+You’ll want to make sure you provide well-drained soil for the roots of your flowers.
 Start by making sure there are holes in the bottom of your flower pots, or in my case I poked holes in the umbrella to help promote good drainage.

 3. add small rocks and garden soil

 Place some small gardening stones on the bottom of your flowerpot or umbrella.
 This will lift the roots for proper drainage.
 Then place rich potting soil on top of the rocks.

 4. plant your flowers